marcelpetrick/DevNotes/ideaCollection.md

 ## Markdown-Fixer
 * todo: idee: md-files mit File-ending glattziehen (first commandline: inputfile: then check if the line-endings have newline (with two spaces before; except maybe for lines which start with a # or *, because they are wrapped anyway)
+  * **Implemented**: via GPT4-prompt.
+Works well, but is of course not self-contained.
+No need to spend additioanl ressources at the moment.

 ## The mother of all gits
 Jk, idea is to create a script which retrieves the list of all _my_ (publicly) available git(hub) repositories and then clones them to a specific path.
 Just to have a local backup.